hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 ### Key Contributions

-- Designed and implemented the **complete software control and analysis platform** for a multiphoton FLIM microscope
+- Designed and implemented the software platform for control and analysis of a multiphoton FLIM microscope
 - Integrated multiple microscope devices through **manufacturer APIs and device libraries**
 - Developed **real-time fluorescence lifetime analysis workflows**
 - Implemented synchronized **scanning and photon acquisition**